 Sandra Dunn, Associate Director, returned to OLA in 2018, after serving as the director of the Hagedorn Foundation’s local immigration and civic engagement grantmaking programs from 2008-2017.
 She began with OLA in 2003 as a volunteer, becoming a board member and then serving as part-time executive director in 2007.
 From 2013 to 2018 she served on the New York State Advisory Committee of the United States Commission on Civil Rights, and she is the 2013 recipient of the Lawrence A. Timpa Memorial Award for Professional Service awarded by the Suffolk County Human Rights Commission.
 For 13 years she facilitated Long Island Spanish-language memoir-writing workshops through Herstory Writers Workshop and co-edited and co-translated Latinas Write/Escriben (2011), a bilingual anthology of memoirs in progress written by women in Herstory’s Spanish-language workshops.
 As OLA’s associate director, she focuses on advocacy, communications, programs, and fundraising.
 The daughter of an immigrant mother from Spain, Sandra holds a PhD in Spanish Literature from Cornell University and has taught at Cornell, Bennington College, and Middlebury College.
 She lives in Hampton Bays, NY.

-Andrés Espinosa, Operations Manager, has 14 years of experience in management, business development, sales, marketing, hospitality, and customer service.
+Andrés Espinosa, Director of Finance, has 16 years of experience in management, business development, sales, marketing, hospitality, and customer service.
 He has had the opportunity to work and live in different countries, lead multicultural teams, and share his expertise as a community volunteer.
-He joined OLA in December 2020 to lead Project Hope, a temporary FEMA-funded New York State initiative, and was promoted in June 2021 to serve as OLA’s Operations Manager.
-In this role, he manages projects such as OLA’s COVID vaccination education, outreach, and site operation campaign and the Emergency Rental Assistance Program, a state program to help people in rent arrears due to job loss or illness during COVID.
-He also supports OLA’s human resources, accounting, and marketing needs.
+He joined OLA in December 2020 to lead Project Hope, a temporary FEMA-funded New York State initiative, and was promoted in May 2023 as OLA's Director of Finance.
 A native of Colombia, Andrés holds a Master of Management degree from Tulane University’s Freeman School of Business.
 He is passionate about using his experience and knowledge to serve our community.
 Andrés lives in East Hampton, NY.